-- ▲ Keep your door and windows locked at all times especially the balcony door. - ⚠ Keep the curtain drawn and leave a light on when you are away. - ▲ If you lose the keys to your residence, have the lock(s) changed.
-On campus residents should notify the manager immediately. - ♠ Female student living alone should not use prefixes "Ms" or "Miss" on the door or mailbox.
+- Keep your door and windows locked at all times especially the balcony door. - Keep the curtain drawn and leave a light on when you are away. - If you lose the keys to your residence, have the lock(s) changed.
+On campus residents should notify the manager immediately. - Female students living alone should not use prefixes "Ms" or "Miss" on the door or mailbox.
 Use the first initial or last name instead.
-This is also advisable for telephone directory listings. - ⚠ Report any suspicious behaviour to the security office. - Require callers to identify themselves before opening your door. - ⚠ Do not go inside the room and call the security if you find that it has been entered. - ⚠ Do not allow strangers to follow you into your residence hall. - ⚠ Be sure to obtain landlord's insurance for your property.
-If any property is stolen, report it for insurance and recovery purposes. - ▲ Learn the location of fire exits in the building and know your escape route. - ⚠ Make sure all fire and smoke alarms are in working order. - ⚠ Do not overload electrical circuits by using too many extension cords or appliances.
+This is also advisable for telephone directory listings. - Report any suspicious activity to the security office. - Require visitors to identify themselves before opening your door. - Do not go inside the room and call the security if you find that it has been intruded. - Do not allow strangers to follow you into your residence hall. - Be sure to obtain landlord's insurance for your property.
+If any property is stolen, report it for insurance and recovery purposes. - Learn the location of fire exits in the building and know your escape route. - Bring your key, a wet towel and a mobile phone in case of fire.
+Go back to your room if the hallway is blocked by smoke or fire and tell people where you are. - Make sure all fire and smoke alarms are in working order. - Do not overload electrical circuits by using too many extension cords or appliances.

-6. IF YOU BECOME A CRIME VICTIM
+6 IF YOU BECOME A CRIME VICTIM